umbrand/brand/README.md

 Parameters can be "static" or "non-static."
 A static variable is one that is set during initialization and is not changed thereafter.
 A non-static is one that can be changed while the module is running.
 For instance, the host address of the Redis instance will likely be a static, whereas a boolean flag indicating whether a matrix multiplication does or doesn't occur during a module's run-cycle can be static: false.

-## IPC
+## Redis as a mechanism for IPC

-The primary mode of inter-process communication through the rig is through Redis, focusing on Redis streams.
-If you're not familiar with Redis or Redis streams, check out this link for information.
+The primary mode of inter-process communication with RANDS is using Redis, focusing on [Redis streams](https://redis.io/topics/streams-intro).
 Briefly, Redis is an in-memory cache key-based database entry.
 It solves the problem of having to rapidly create, manipulate, and distribute data in memory very quickly and efficiently.

 A stream within redis has the following organization: